-Unlike Nepal, where tips are all separated out into summit bonuses and crew tips, in Pakistan and on Broad Peak things operate slightly differently.
+Unlike Nepal, where tips are all separated out into summit bonuses and crew tips, in Pakistan and on G2 things operate slightly differently.

-As a general rule, we suggest a minimum of \$600 per client for the entire local crew, to be shared amongst them.
+As a general rule, we suggest a minimum of \$700 per client for the entire local crew, to be shared amongst them.
 The summit bonus for the Sherpa and HAP will come out of this tip and your team in situ will divvy the money up accordingly.
 Please note that this must be taken in cash to the mountains.

-Do note that this is separate to any tips given on G2, and please also note that if you hire a personal Sherpa / HAP then you would need an additional \$500 for their personal summit bonus.
+(Do also note that if you hire a personal Sherpa / HAP then you would need an additional \$500 for their personal summit bonus.)